mfish38/project_explorer/README.md

 ## Installation

-Currently developed for Windows and requires Python 2.7.
-Python 3.X support is planned when PySide2 is released on PyPi.
+Currently developed for Windows and requires Python 3.6.

+Requires a Qt python library supported by [qtpy](https://github.com/spyder-ide/qtpy).
+Currently only PyQt5 is tested.

 Install with pip: